dustinlyons/nixos-config/README.md

 ### Support
 [Buy me a coffee](https://www.buymeacoffee.com/dustinlyons1) or [follow me on Github](https://github.com/dustinlyons).

+> Psst!
 Does your company need guidance on building a reliable data platform?
+>
-I have [some experience](https://www.river.dev/work); feel free to [schedule a call](https://calendly.com/dustinhlyons/meeting-with-dustin).
+> I have [some experience](https://www.river.dev/work); feel free to [schedule a call](https://calendly.com/dustinhlyons/meeting-with-dustin).